Apostles of Infinite Love: History

 After the election of Pope Paul VI in the Catholic Church, Michel Collin denounced him as an antipope.
 The Saint-Jovite community grew rapidly in the first years of the Second Vatican Council, exceeding 300 people in 1966.
 Throughout the 1960s, the Apostles of Infinite Love protested against the changes in the Catholic Church, as well as the secularisation occurring in Canada, especially issues related to "the change of gender roles" and the "increasing number of schools and hospitals [that] moved from church to government."

 Since the 1960s, the Order of Magnificat of the Mother of God has accepted male and female religious, who make vows of "poverty, chastity, and obedience" and live under the Rule for the Apostles of the Latter Times, which they hold to be given by Our Lady of La Salette in 1846.

 In 1967, Collin claimed that he had been divinely instructed to bypass Tremblay as his designated successor; but in 1968, Tremblay claimed that he had mystically been made Pope under the name of Gregory XVII and, in the following year, Collin claimed that Tremblay was now Pope.
 In France, Collin's movement broke up into different factions some years after his death in 1974.

 In Guadeloupe, the Apostles of Infinite Love established two convents, including one at Pointe-à-Pitre, which became a place of pilgrimage after a girl in 1977 claimed to see a Marian apparition from Our Lady of Tears that lamented apostasy in the Catholic Church.

 Since the 1970s, the Apostles of Infinite Love has established a presence in various parts of the globe, including Guadeloupe, Guatemala, the Dominican Republic, Italy, France, South Africa, and the United States.

-Its Antipope Gregory XVIII was crowned in 2012.
+Its leader, Pope Gregory XVIII, was crowned in 2012.